No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Read more: Mossy Forest of Cameron Highlands – Don’t Miss This Scenic Hiking Spot in Malaysia!

-Cameron Highlands Tea Factory Tour
+Tea Factory Tour

 Fancy getting a tour of a tea factory?
-There are only two tea plantations in Cameron Highlands that currently offer such tours.
+There are only two tea plantations that currently offer factory tours.
+And these are both managed by BOH.

 The only thing to note is that the tours may not be available on the day you go depending on factory operation.